A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Sequential inference and Bayesian model averaging

+For many infectious diseases, the relative adequacy of competing models may vary across different phases of an epidemic, such as transitions from early growth to peak incidence or from epidemic to controlled phases.
+These changes in model performance do not imply that the underlying parameters of the disease are changing; rather, different models may better capture the dynamics during specific phases.
+To account for this, we adopt a sliding window approach for computing model evidence.
+Importantly, this window does not impose temporal dynamics on the parameters themselves; it only evaluates each model’s posterior predictive performance over the most recent $t_w$ observations \citep[see also Section 5,][]{martino2017cooperative}.
+Under this approach, the model evidence for model $\mathcal{M}_k$ at time $t$ is approximated by

+Here, $\widehat{Z}^{(t_w)}_{k,t}$ represents the estimated model evidence based solely on observations $y_{t-t_w+1:t}$.
+Posterior model probabilities are then updated according to Equation~\eqref{true_pi}, yielding the approximation

+This sliding window approach evaluates model evidence using only the most recent $t_w$ observations, allowing model probabilities to adapt to changes in relative model performance over time.
+Models that better predict recent data receive higher posterior probabilities, while older observations have less influence.
+Without the sliding window, the impact of older data could overshadow the comparative performance of models in more recent periods.
+This approach is conceptually related to forgetting-factor formulations in dynamic model averaging \citep{raftery2010online}, in which contributions from earlier likelihood terms $p(y_{1:t-1} | \mathcal{M}_k)$ are down-weighted when updating model evidence.
+The SMC$^2$ algorithm for Bayesian model averaging with the sliding window is outlined in Algorithm~\ref{BMA-SMC2}.

-Given that both the DTHP and SEIR models provide filtered estimates of the daily incidence and the reproduction number, the model averaged estimates at each time step, denoted as $\widehat{\lambda}(t)$ for the daily incidence and $\widehat{R}_t$ for the reproduction number, are calculated as follows:
+Given that both the DTHP and SEIR models provide filtered estimates of the daily incidence and the reproduction number, the model-averaged estimates at each time step, denoted as $\widehat{\lambda}_t$ for the daily incidence and $\widehat{R}_t$ for the reproduction number, are calculated by accounting for both state and parameter uncertainty.
+To efficiently propagate parameter uncertainty without excessive computational cost, we select a subset of $N_c$ parameter particles $\{\theta^j_{k}\}_{j=1}^{N_c}$ from the full SMC$^2$ output according to their normalized weights.
+This subset provides a practical approximation of the posterior while keeping the computation tractable.
+For the model-averaged estimates, we then combine both state and parameter uncertainty as follows: